Rick Wilkins (baseball)

 Richard David Wilkins (born June 4, 1967) is an American former professional baseball catcher.
 He played 11 seasons in Major League Baseball (MLB) between 1991 and 2001 for the Chicago Cubs, Houston Astros, San Francisco Giants, Seattle Mariners, New York Mets, Los Angeles Dodgers, St. Louis Cardinals, and San Diego Padres.

 Early life

 Wilkins was born in Jacksonville, Florida.
-While growing up, he graduated from The Bolles School where he was a district champ in both baseball and football his senior year of high school in 1985.
-Received an athletic scholarship from Furman University.
+He graduated from The Bolles School where he was a district champ in both baseball and football his senior year of high school in 1985.
+He received an athletic scholarship from Furman University.